 With Amun’s increasing popularity, Amunet became known as the mother of creation.
 The Egyptians believed that the tree, from which all life sprang, came out of Amunet.
 In this sense, she was one of the first deities to set foot on earth and was paramount at its beginning.
 Although some scholars believe she was a later invention in the myths, there are recollections of her name and role in the first events of Egyptian mythology.

 While the Ogdoad was popular in Hermopolis and the surrounding settlements, Amunet and Amun received praise in all of Egypt.
 They were the main characters in some of the most widespread ancient Egyptian creation stories.

 Symbolism of Amunet

 Together, the duo represented the air and that which was hidden.
-As primordial gods, they also represented disorder and chaos.
+As primordial gods, they also represented the power to overcome disorder and chaos, or to create order out of that chaos.

 Worship of Amunet

 Apart from this, several pharaohs offered gifts and statues to Amunet.
 The most famous was Tutankhamun, who erected a statue for her.
 In this depiction, she is shown wearing a dress and the red crown of Lower Egypt.
-Even today, the exact reason why the pharaoh built that for her isn’t clear.
+Even today, the exact reasons why the pharaoh built that for her are not clear.
 There were also festivals and offerings to both Amunet and Amun in different eras and different regions of Egypt.